Charité (TV series): Series 1 (2017)

 In 1888, between breakthroughs in medical research and enormous social upheavals, the Charité is well on its way to becoming the most famous hospital in the world.
-It is a city within the city, following its own laws and rules.
+Being a city within itself had its own laws and rules.
 At the beginning of the Wilhelmine Period, up to 4,000 patients are treated annually.
 Along with the expected injuries caused by the booming industrialization, patients suffer from infectious diseases such as tuberculosis, diphtheria, typhoid and cholera, as well as from sexually transmitted diseases.
 In addition, there are many medical students, taught at the Berlin University, who are being trained in this famous hospital by the future Nobel Prize winners and most prestigious doctors of the time: Rudolf Virchow, the founder of the modern health care systems, Robert Koch, the discoverer of the tuberculosis bacillus, Emil von Behring, whose work contributed greatly to the healing of diphtheria, and Paul Ehrlich, who developed the first drug against syphilis.